 According to the DSM-V, people with anorexia nervosa restrict their food intake in a way that leads to significantly low body weight and have an overwhelming fear of gaining weight, as well as distorted body image.
 Individuals who are at a weight that’s considered at or above an “average” range for their age, sex, and height, but who exhibit the other symptoms of anorexia, may be diagnosed with an eating disorder known as “atypical anorexia.”
 It is important to remember, however, that atypical anorexia carries almost all the same health risks as anorexia, including cardiac arrest and death, and that medical definitions and parameters around “average” weights can be flawed, problematic, and stigmatizing, so weight alone is never a reliable or accurate way to diagnose an eating disorder.

-According to NEDA, between 0.3-0.4% of young women and 0.1% of young men will suffer from anorexia nervosa at any point during their lifetimes. the lifetime prevalence by age 20 for atypical anorexia in females is 2.8% (compared to 0.8% for anorexia in the same population of 496 adolescent girls).
+According to NEDA, between 0.3-0.4% of young women and 0.1% of young men will suffer from anorexia nervosa at any point during their lifetimes.
+One study indicated that the lifetime prevalence by age 20 for atypical anorexia in females is 2.8% (compared to 0.8% for anorexia in the same population of 496 adolescent girls).